The Beginner’s Guide to PPE for Women

 This beginner’s guide to PPE for women is aimed at making sure that female employees don’t have to “make do” with whatever is available.
 Work gloves that are too big or hardhats that are too deep can lead to a greater risk of accident or injury.

-They don’t need to be pink safety gloves to be made for women.
-Safety apparel has been marketed to women for too long with this gimmick.
-While I’m all for colors that make you stand out from your background, we need to be focusing on an items safety rating.
+Safety apparel has been marketed to women for too long with the gimmick that it is pink.
+While I’m all for colors that make you stand out from your background, we need to be focusing on the safety rating of the item.
 If it’s a hard hat, does it meet the proper classification?
 If it’s safety gloves, do they protect you against the hazards you face on a regular basis?
+And just as the important, no matter the piece of PPE.
+Does it fit right?

 “I stuffed cotton in the fingers, put tape at the wrist, and tacked the top with staples to stop sparks from getting down the sleeve” was the account from one female worker.

-When shopping for women’s heavy duty work gloves, look for gloves designed specially for the female hand.
+When shopping for leather work gloves for women, look for gloves designed specially for the female hand.
 Like these:

 So now there is a good deal of glove sizes to choose from.
-But which one will fit your hand right?
-Use our Sizing Guide to make sure you’re being outfitted with the right sized gloves and sleeves.
-You can also download a PDF by clicking the button below.
+But which one will best fit your hand?

 Safety+Health magazine recently interviewed five women who work in safety.
 Their stories illustrate the struggle to be heard in an industry that’s traditionally male.